deepnetworkgmbh/joseki/TECH_DESIGN.md

 - `Scanners` uploads audit/scan results and own metadata in agreed format to the service;
 - `Backend` reads raw data from **Blob Storage** and writes normalized data to **Database**.

+The Messaging Service is used only by `trivy` scanner and `backend` application.
+Please refer to [Messaging Service](/src/scanners/README.md#messaging-service) section of `trivy` and [Enqueue Image Scan](/src/backend/TECH_DESIGN.md#enqueue-image-scan) section of `backend` design docs for more details.

-Each scanner has access to the only one folder in **Blob Storage**, while the entire storage file system might be shared between several scanners.
+Each scanner has access to the only one folder in **Blob Storage**, while the entire storage file system might be shared between several scanners. `backend` application has read-only access to the entire Blob Storage.
+Please, refer to [Process Audit Results](/src/backend/TECH_DESIGN.md#process-audit-results) section of `backend` technical design doc.

 The overall **Blob Storage** file system might looks like:

 ```plain
 .